The Week in Pictures: Oct. 10 - 17

 Queen Elizabeth II and Prince Charles leave after the Queen's speech during the State Opening of Parliament at the Palace of Westminster on Oct.
 14.

-Civilians fleeing violence in northern Syria arrive in the city of Tal Tamr on the outskirts of Hasakeh, Syria, on Oct.
+Civilians fleeing fighting between Turkey-led forces and Kurdish fighters in northern Syria arrive in the city of Tal Tamr on the outskirts of Hasakeh, Syria, on Oct.
 15.

+A deadly Turkish invasion in northeastern Syria has caused mass displacement and reshaped the region.

 Turkish soldiers and Turkey-backed Syrian fighters gather on the northern outskirts of the Syrian city of Manbij near the Turkish border on Oct.
 14 as Turkey and its allies continue their assault on Kurdish-held border towns in northeastern Syria.